AguaClara/Textbook/Technical_Report/StaRS.rst

     :widths: 5 25 62
     :class: wraptable

-    1, Inlet channel, receives the water from :sub:`($..filter.pipes.clarified.N) no-sub` clarified water pipe coming from the clarifier and distributes the water to :sub:`($..filter.fiPipes.bay.N) no-sub` filter chambers
+    1, Inlet channel, Receives the water from :sub:`($..filter.pipes.clarified.N) no-sub` clarified water pipe coming from the clarifier and distributes the water to :sub:`($..filter.fiPipes.bay.N) no-sub` filter chambers
-    2, Wide weir, uses head loss to divide the flow equally between the filter chambers 3, Removable gate, can be removed to provide full design flow to a filter during backwash 4, Bypass channel, provides option to bypass the filter by swapping the LFOM and bypass pipes 5, LFOM, measures the flow rate into the filter
+    2, Wide weir, Uses head loss to divide the flow equally between the filter chambers 3, Removable gate, Can be removed to provide full design flow to a filter during backwash 4, Bypass channel, Provides option to bypass the filter by swapping the LFOM and bypass pipes 5, LFOM, Measures the flow rate into the filter
-    6, Bypass pipe, pipe stub that can be swapped with the lfom to bypass the filter
+    6, Bypass pipe, Pipe stub that can be swapped with the lfom to bypass the filter

 .. _table_Filter_inlet_tanks: